-7 Confidentiality and Information Sharing
+7. Confidentiality and Information Sharing

 - 7.1.1 Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding. - 7.1.2 College recognises that the only purpose of confidentiality in this respect is to benefit the student.
-Staff/volunteers and visitors to college should never promise a student that they will not tell anyone about an allegation/report of abuse, and must pass any cause for concerns immediately to a designated safeguarding lead. - 7.1.3 Confidentiality is addressed throughout this policy with respect to record-keeping (see section 18), dealing with reports of abuse (see Appendix 2), allegations of abuse against staff (see section 16.2), information sharing and working with parents (see section 6.2). - 7.1.4 Timely information sharing is essential for effective safeguarding.
+Staff/volunteers and visitors to college should never promise a student that they will not tell anyone about an allegation/report of abuse, and must pass any cause for concerns immediately to a designated safeguarding lead. - 7.1.3 Confidentiality is addressed throughout this policy with respect to record-keeping (see section 23), dealing with reports of abuse (see Appendix 2), allegations of abuse against staff (see section 21), information sharing and working with parents (see section 24). - 7.1.4 Timely information sharing is essential for effective safeguarding.
 This college will share safeguarding information as appropriate in keeping with the principles outlined in the government guidance document, Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (DfE 2018).
-This guidance has been produced to support practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes their well-being. - 7.1.5 All staff must have due regard for the relevant data protection principles which allow them to share (in the context of their role) and withhold personal information, as provided for the in the Data Protection Act 2018 and GDPR. - 7.1.6 In order to promote positive educational outcomes for vulnerable children, including children with social worker's information that can help to support positive outcomes being achieved will be shared with colleagues in school that are not DSL's or DDSL's as appropriate.
+This guidance has been produced to support practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes their well-being. - 7.1.5 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children - 7.1.6 All staff must have due regard for the relevant data protection principles which allow them to share (in the context of their role) and withhold personal information, as provided for the in the Data Protection Act 2018 and GDPR. - 7.1.7 In order to promote positive educational outcomes for vulnerable children, including children with social worker's information that can help to support positive outcomes being achieved will be shared with colleagues in school that are not DSL's or DDSL's as appropriate. - 7.1.8 If staff are in any doubt about sharing information, they must speak to the designated staff, or the principal.